-Stop any American on the street and they’ll have a definition of the “American Dream” for you, and they’ll probably have a strong opinion the slogan “America First,” too.
+Stop any American on the street and they’ll have a definition of the “American Dream” for you, and they’ll probably have a strong opinion about the slogan “America First,” too.

 But how did Americans develop their understanding of these slogans?
 What did they mean when coined and how do the meanings today reflect those histories?
 That’s the subject of Sarah Churchwell’s upcoming book, Behold, America, out October 9.
 Introduced more than a century ago, the concepts of “American Dream” and “America First” quickly became intertwined with race, capitalism, democracy, and with each other.
 Through extensive research, Churchwell traces the evolution of the phrases to show how the history has morphed the meaning of the “American Dream” and how different figures and groups appropriated “America First.”

 A Chicago native now living in the United Kingdom, Churchwell is a professor of American literature and public understanding of the humanities at the University of London.
 She spoke with Smithsonian.com about the unfamiliar origins of two familiar phrases.